anltrn/stock-exchange/README.md

 This project is a Stock Exchange Service implemented in Java using Spring Boot and Gradle.
 It provides a set of RESTful APIs to manage stocks and stock exchanges.

-The data is stored in the `STOCK`,`STOCK_EXCHANGE`,`USERS` tables in an H2 database.
-During the bootstrap process, sample transaction data will be inserted.
+The data is stored in the `STOCK`,`STOCK_EXCHANGE`,`USERS` tables in an H2 database.<br> During the bootstrap process, sample transaction data will be inserted.<br>
 For performance optimization, indexes (`idx_user_name` on USERS table `idx_stock_name` on `STOCK` table and `idx_stock_exchange_name` on `STOCK_EXCHANGE` table) have been created.

 ## Stock Controller API Endpoints

-The `StockController` class manages operations related to stocks in the system.
-It integrates with the `StockService` to perform business logic operations and manages HTTP requests and responses for the following endpoints:
+The `StockController` class manages operations related to stocks in the system.<br> It integrates with the `StockService` to perform business logic operations and manages HTTP requests and responses for the following endpoints:

 - `DELETE /api/v1/stock/{id}`: Deletes a stock by its ID.
 - `PATCH /api/v1/stock/{id}?price={price}`: Updates the price of a stock.